7 Ways to Raise Potassium Levels When Your Body Needs More

 How Much Potassium Do You Need?

-"A healthy potassium level is 3.6 to 5.2 millimoles per liter (mmol/L)," explains Mitri.
+"A healthy potassium level is 3.6 to 5.2 millimoles per liter (mmol/L)," Mitri says.
 The adequate intake (AI) for potassium for adults assigned male at birth (AMAB) is 3,400 milligrams per day and 2,400 milligrams per day for adults assigned female at birth (AFAB), according to the National Institutes of Health Office of Dietary Supplements (ODS).

 People with inflammatory bowel disease and those who take laxatives or diuretics are at a higher risk for potassium deficiency, per the NIH.